-The project includes a boundary line adjustment between two parcels owned by Mr. Bottoms and two parcels owned by the City.
+The first part of the project calls for a boundary line adjustment between two parcels owned by Mr. Bottoms and two parcels owned by the City.
 The ownership and the size of the parcels before and after the boundary line adjustment are illustrated in Exhibit No. 5 and are noted below: